monome/diii/README.md

 ## Command Line Interface

-Sometimes you don't need the repl, but just want to upload/download scripts to/from crow.
+Sometimes you don't need the repl, but just want to upload/download scripts to/from device.
 You can do so directly from the command line with the `upload` and `download` commands.

 ### Upload